infernocadet/comp2123/Assignments/assignment-1.md

 # Assignment 1
 *COMP2123 - 510435765*

-## ADVICE
-- When designing a DSA:
-1. briefly describe general idea
-2. develop and elaborate

-- Use lecture or textbook for proof

-- Prove/explain/motivate answers

-- When giving an algorithm, algorithm does not have to be given as psuedo-code or code.

-- If you provide psuedo-code or code, then explain code and ideas in plain english.

-- Always talk from worst-case analysis

-- We are interested in the most efficient DSA

 ### Problem 1 (10 points)

 Consider the following snippet of pseudocode that takes an array of $n$ integers.